markec12345678/castlekingdoms2027/STYLEGUIDE.md

     end
     ```

-    > **Rationale:** Lua has proper lexical scoping.
-Declaring the function later means that its
-scope is smaller, so this makes it easier to check for the effects of a variable.
+    > **Rationale:** Lua has proper lexical scoping; Declaring the function later means that its scope is smaller, so this makes it easier to check for the effects of a variable.

   **[[⬆]](#TOC)**

 ## <a name='conditionals'>Conditional Expressions & Equality</a>

   - False and nil are *falsy* in conditional expressions.
-All else is true.
+Every other type is *truthy*.

     ```lua
     local str = ''